tymyrddin/purple/source/docs/ai-security/human.md

 downstream consequences: a case closed, a new action chain opened, or a new label fed into the training queue.
 Framing that shaped that decision has shaped all of those outcomes.

-## Protecting the analyst from the pipeline
+## Protecting analysts from the pipeline

 Periodically spot-checking AI-generated summaries against the underlying raw data, particularly for cases that were escalated or dismissed without further investigation.
 If an analyst has never found a